 This isn’t going to be an article about turning the minds of dispensationalists to the covenant theology bandwagon.
 I feel that covenant theology’s interpretation hermeneutic, which leads to their replacement doctrines – Israel’s existence is essentially replaced by the church – is an arbitrary, willy-nilly type of guidance that encourages the grand spiritualization of vast amounts of Old Testament scripture.
 Their system is far too liberal in its handling of the word of God to suit the disciplined spiritual believer perusing the mind of Christ (I Cor.
 2:7-16).

 Nevertheless, contemporary dispensationalism has wandered off the true course it had in its earliest days, and has given in to pressures and embarrassment from those generally opposed to their system.
 Dispensationalism has fallen prey to the same or similar mistakes made by those in the covenant system, only not to the same degree.
 Covenant theology replaces Israel with the church, while dispensationalism prides itself in not doing this, and instead distinguishes the church from Israel.
 But if I was to characterize all the changes made to dispensationalism over the last 150 years, they all seem to diminish the separation that exists in scripture between Israel and the church.
 An assumed foundational tenant of classical dispensationalism is its marked distinction of Israel and the church from each other – not one replacing the other or one becoming the other, but the two corporate bodies existing separate from each other.
-But modern dispensational teaching has wandered away considerably from the sound foundations it was given by Darby and Kelly in the mid to late 19th century.
+But modern dispensational teaching has wandered away considerably from the sound foundations it was given by John Nelson Darby, William Kelly, and F. W. Grant in the mid to late 19th century, early 20th century.
 In revised and contemporary dispensationalism the church, unfortunately, looks more and more like Israel.

 One of the reasons for this is the dispensationalist’s over emphasis on Zionism (the nation of Israel restored in the land during the future millennium under their Messiah) – the biblical response to the mistaken replacement doctrines of covenant theology.
 It’s not that Zionism isn’t scripturally correct, or isn’t the appropriate reply to replacement teaching.
 Rather it is simply that all things about it are earthly and Jewish.
 Nothing in Zionism directly pertains to the church or is about the church – nothing about her calling, her hopes, or her future and destiny.
 Zionism is the simple knowledge directly gained from the prophetic scriptures of Israel’s future restoration and greatness in their land.
 It involves no mysteries – nothing about Zionism was hidden by God from the prophets and ages past (Eph.
 3:3-5, 9; Col. 1:26; Rom.
 16:25).
 Zionism is the knowledge of earthly things (John 3:12).
 It is the biblical understanding of the ways of God’s dealings dispensationally on the earth, especially with Israel and the principle of government.
 Yet this knowledge isn’t really applicable to the true church.
 Zionism is not the knowledge of heavenly things (John 3:12).
 It tells us nothing about the body of Christ.
 If the dispensationalist over-concentrates on Israel’s restoration in the future, he generally and easily begins to lose sight of the true calling of the church, her position and privilege in Christ before God.